 I soon hear the cabin rustling to life.

-Sister creaking down the stairs from our shared bedroom in the loft.
+Sister creaking down the stairs from our shared bedroom

 Dogs nails clicking on the wooden floors.